Just Like You, We Are Curious

 And we are particularly curious about these animals we call pets.
-And while there are many resources to learn about them online and off, Petculiar wants to ask the questions that haven't been asked yet, make the products that haven't been made yet and, most importantly, advocate for pets that deserve an audience.
+And while there are many resources to learn about them online and off, Petculiar wants to ask the questions that haven't been asked yet and, most importantly, advocate for pets that deserve an audience.

 We also believe in having fun, staying positive, thinking globally, and inspiring others who may not be as passionate about pets as we are.